CJFariss/Human-Rights-Search/README.md

 - [Data_Input](./Data_input): contains datasets obtained from sources outside of our project code
 - [Data_Ouput](./Data_output): contains datasets produced or updated by our project code
-- [Data_output_global_search_lists](./Data_output_global_search_lists): RDS files that contain list objects with google trends search results for all countries in a given time period for a specific search term (lowsearch is off or set to FALSE)
+- [Data_output_global_search_lists](./Data_output_global_search_lists): RDS files that contain list objects with google trends search results for all countries within a five-year range for a specific search term (lowsearch is off or set to FALSE)
-- [Data_output_global_search_lists_lowsearch](./Data_output_global_search_lists_lowsearch): RDS files that contain list objects with google trends search results for all countries in a given time period for a specific search term (lowsearch is on or set to TRUE)
+- [Data_output_global_search_lists_lowsearch](./Data_output_global_search_lists_lowsearch): RDS files that contain list objects with google trends search results for all countries within a five-year range for a specific search term (lowsearch is on or set to TRUE)
-- [Data_output_location_search_lists](./Data_output_location_search_lists): RDS files that contain list objects with google trends search results for country-weeks in a given time period for a specific search term (lowsearch is off or set to FALSE)
+- [Data_output_location_search_lists](./Data_output_location_search_lists): RDS files that contain list objects with google trends search results for country-weeks within a five-year range for a specific search term (lowsearch is off or set to FALSE)
-- [Data_output_location_search_lists_lowsearch](./Data_output_location_search_lists_lowsearch): RDS files that contain list objects with google trends search results for country-weeks in a given time period for a specific search term (lowsearch is on or set to TRUE)
+- [Data_output_location_search_lists_lowsearch](./Data_output_location_search_lists_lowsearch): RDS files that contain list objects with google trends search results for country-weeks within a five-year range for a specific search term (lowsearch is on or set to TRUE)
 - [Data_output_search_cy_datasets](./Data_output_search_cy_datasets): csv dataset files for each search term, time period combination (search terms are 'human rights' in several languages)
 - [Data_output_search_cy_datasets_lowsearch](./Data_output_search_cy_datasets_lowsearch): csv dataset files for each search term, time period combination (search terms are 'human rights' in several languages)
 - [Data_output_search_cy_datasets_lowsearch_AI](./Data_output_search_cy_datasets_lowsearch_AI): csv dataset files for each search term, time period combination (search terms are 'Amnesty International' in several languages)